worlifoe-ux/Module-1-Projects/README.md

-# Module 1 Project – Smart Waste Tracker
+# Module 1-7 Projects – Smart Waste Tracker

-This repository contains the Module 1 project for the course.
+This repository contains the Module 1 to 7 projects for the course.
-Smart Waste Tracker is an IoT-based system for monitoring waste levels in urban bins.
+Smart Waste Tracker is an IoT-based systm for monitoring waste levels in urban bins.

 ## Team Member
 Quinton Alexandre